dougeby/IntuneDocs/intune/early-edition.md

   - The "Not Configured" option leaves the policy setting undefined.
 Group Policy does not write the policy setting to the registry, and so it has no impact on computers or users.
 If there is a current setting in the registry it will not be modified.

-### Synchronize and deploy sparsely bundled Windows Store for Business apps <!--1222672 -->
-Offline apps purchased from the Windows Store for Business will be synchronized to the Intune portal.
-You can then deploy these apps to device groups or user groups.
-Offline apps are installed by Intune rather than the store.

 ### Reset passwords for Android O devices <!-- 1238299 -->
 You'll be able to reset the passwords for enrolled Android O devices.
 When you send a "Reset password" request to an Android O device, it sets a new device unlock password or a managed profile challenge to the current user.
 The password or challenge is sent based on whether the device has a profile owner or a device owner, and immediately takes effect.